 Should an event take place either on or off campus property that the Chief of Police, Vice President for Student Affairs and Enrollment Management, Director of Health and Safety, or Vice President for Finance and Administration deem an immediate or ongoing threat to public safety, an Emergency Notification shall be issued.
 Emergency notifications may be issued for threats to personal safety (such as street robbery or sexual assault) and/or public-safety information (such as fires located on or near campus with street closures).
-Timely Warnings will be issued for Clery Act crimes within our Clery geographic area.
+Timely Warnings will be issued for Clery Act crimes within our Clery geographic area which are deemed to constitute serious and ongoing threats to the campus community.
 The warning will be issued as soon as pertinent information is available.